Free Initial Assessment

 When can parental rights be removed?

 Under the Family Law Act 1975, parents have shared parental responsibility for their children when they separate.
-That means they do not have to consult with each other over day-to-day decisions, but they should do so when making large decisions.
+This means they don’t need to consult each other for everyday decisions, but they should do so for significant ones.

 Courts rarely grant one parent sole parental responsibility for a child.
 If parents cannot agree over important issues such as those relating to a child’s health, the court may grant sole responsibility to one parent for decisions relating to that single issue.